di/corvid/README.md

 corvid is an opinionated simple static site generator.

-It processes Markdown files, static assets and directories producing a 1:1 heiarchy of compiled content.
+It processes Markdown files, static assets and directories producing a 1:1 hierarchy of compiled content.

 It includes a reloadable local development server, supports custom markdown frontmatter and Jinja templates.